 - In the case of a group project, only one member of the group is to submit an application.

 - Funding will not be provided retroactively.
 All expenditures supported by this fund must be approved by the committee prior to the expenditure.

-- Depending on the nature of the project, applicants are encouraged to build incidentals into their overall request, itemizing each anticipated item up to $200.
+- Depending on the nature of the project, applicants are encouraged to build incidentals into their overall request, itemizing each anticipated item.
 Once receipts are received, the school will reimburse applicants.

 Rules for Submission Fees

 Current students or recent graduates of the program may submit requests for reimbursement of up to $200 in submission fees in a given year.

 Rules for Travel Assistance to Competitions

 Travel awards will be evaluated based on the competition, the level of award received, and the estimated cost of travel to the event.
 The student must pay additional travel expenses.
 A student may also receive additional funding from other sources, such as student media and communications organizations.

 - Travel support for competitions and juried screenings will be issued based on priority as determined by the committee.
 Recipients of first-, second- or third-place awards will be considered as priority applicants.
 The committee will also consider applications for travel support to present work at juried and/or highly selective competitions where judging occurs at the event.

 - Students may apply for travel to multiple competitions.
 No one student may exceed $500 of travel support in an academic year.